 The final approach selected was to use three techniques in combination.
-These included 1) an innovation survey to understand employee perceptions for where opportunities are, and 2) a formal “heat map” to measure, in a structured and objective way, individual work processes in order to identify each group’s biggest pain points, and finally 3) a headcount survey to understand the resources required for each major process step identified on the heat map.
-The combination of these three elements were used to identify the highest impact opportunities.
+These included 1) an innovation survey to understand employee perceptions of where opportunities are, and 2) a formal “heat map” to measure, in a structured and objective way, individual work processes in order to identify each group’s biggest pain points, and finally, 3) a headcount survey to understand the resources required for each major process step identified on the heat map.
+The combination of these three elements was used to identify the highest impact opportunities.

 iPollingTM Results Review